Pros and Cons of Living in Morocco

 What do expats in Morocco appreciate most about the local culture?

 "Expats in Morocco appreciate the country's rich culture and history, as well as its vibrant and diverse cities.
 They also enjoy the warm hospitality of the Moroccan people, the delicious cuisine, and the stunning landscapes.
-Additionally, expats appreciate the country's relaxed pace of life and the opportunity to explore the many cultural attractions, such as the ancient medinas, mosques, and souks," remarked one in Morocco.
+Additionally, expats appreciate the country's relaxed pace of life and the opportunity to explore the many cultural attractions, such as the ancient medinas, mosques, and souks," said one person in Morocco.

 What do expats find most challenging?

 "One new challenge was adapting from American culture where women can easily go most anywhere unaccompanied without a thought about it.
 And, no one sees that as strange.
 But, in a smaller city such as Khemisset, women travel in family groups with other female relatives, or with male relatives, or with their children and its not common for a woman to walk the streets, or travel by oneself.
 In my family, most of the daily shopping for food, etc., is done by men.
-It actually takes a lot of the burden of running the household off the women," remarked one in Khemisset.
+It actually takes a lot of the burden of running the household off the women," explained one expat.

 "Expats in Morocco often find the local culture to be quite different from their own, which can be challenging to adjust to.
 Language barriers can be difficult to overcome, as many locals do not speak English.
 Additionally, the local customs and traditions can be difficult to understand and adhere to, as they are often quite different from those of the expat's home country.
 Furthermore, the local cuisine can be quite different from what expats are used to, which can be a challenge to adjust to.
-Finally, the climate in Morocco can be quite extreme, with hot summers and cold winters, which can be difficult to adjust to," explained one expat.
+Finally, the climate in Morocco can be quite extreme, with hot summers and cold winters, which can be difficult to adjust to," said one person in Morocco.

 About the Author

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
-Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
-Mr. Wood is also a licensed counselor and psychotherapist.
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-- Cost of Living in Morocco
+- Is the cost of living in Morocco high?